Posts Tagged ‘GDP growth’

 We are beginning to see weakness amid the department stores in the retail sector.
 There was even a disturbing report from bellwether retail giant Wal-Mart Stores, Inc. (NYSE/WMT), which reported dismal growth in the U.S. and around the world.
 When this happens, you know all is not right in the retail sector, as Wal-Mart is a good barometer of consumer spending activity.

-So it wasn’t a surprise to see department store Macy’s, Inc. (NYSE/M) fall short in its fiscal second … Read More
+So it wasn’t a surprise to see department store Macy’s, Inc. (NYSE/M) fall short in its fiscal second quarter after … Read More

 If everything is so fine with the economic recovery in both America and the global economy, then why are the emerging markets failing to rebound?
 It seems somewhat odd how the global economy could be fine when its key trading partners in the emerging markets are not.

 You all know how much I like the emerging markets longer-term.
 (Read “Think Global for the Best Investment Opportunities.”)
 However, the short- to mid-term is another story, as there’s clearly some stalling.

 The HSBC Emerging Markets Index (EMI) declined to a contractionary 49.4 reading in July, versus an expansionary 50.6 in June.
 This was the first contraction reading since 2009.

 The HSBC reading is also a red flag to the stock market that, as I have been saying in recent commentaries, is showing some cracks in its foundation.

 If the U.S., Europe, and China are fine, then the emerging markets should be too—but they’re not fine, so you should be wary of this.
 A pickup in the emerging markets is needed to get the ball rolling on economic growth.

 As shown on the iShares MSCI Emerging Markets (NYSEArca/EEM) exchange-traded fund (ETF), the emerging markets have been under some duress since peaking in May, based on my technical analysis.

 Here’s what’s happening at this juncture: